lskatz/mashtree/README.md

     --numcpus            1    This script uses Perl threads.
     --outmatrix          ''   If specified, will write a distance matrix in tab-delimited format
+    --outtree                 If specified, the tree will be written to this file and not to stdout.
+Log messages will still go to stderr.

     --version                 Display the version and exit

     TREE OPTIONS